Richard Whitney (financier): Downfall and prison sentence

 At the same time that Richard Whitney was achieving great success, his brother George had also prospered at Morgan bank and by 1930 had been anointed as the likely successor to bank president, Thomas W. Lamont.
 While Richard Whitney was assumed to be a brilliant financier, he in fact had personally been involved with speculative investments in a variety of businesses and had sustained considerable losses.
 To stay afloat, he began borrowing heavily from his brother George as well as other wealthy friends, and after obtaining loans from as many people as he could, turned to embezzlement to cover his mounting business losses and maintain his extravagant lifestyle.
 He stole funds from the New York Stock Exchange Gratuity Fund, the New York Yacht Club (where he served as the Treasurer), and $800,000 worth of bonds from his father-in-law's estate.

-Having retired as president of the New York Stock Exchange in 1935, Whitney remained on the board of governors, but in early March 1938, his past began to catch up with him when the comptroller of the exchange reported to his superiors that he had established absolute proof that Richard Whitney was an embezzler and that his company was insolvent.
+Having retired as president of the New York Stock Exchange in 1935, Whitney remained on its board of governors.
+In early March 1938, the comptroller of the exchange reported to his superiors that he had established absolute proof that Richard Whitney was an embezzler and his company was insolvent.
 Within days, events snowballed, and Whitney and his company would both declare bankruptcy.
 An astonished public learned of his misdeeds on March 10 when he was officially charged with embezzlement by New York County District Attorney Thomas E. Dewey.
 Following his indictment by a grand jury, Whitney was arrested and eventually pleaded guilty.
 He was sentenced to a term of five to ten years in Sing Sing prison.
 On April 12, 1938, six thousand people turned up at Grand Central Terminal to watch as a scion of the Wall Street Establishment was escorted in handcuffs by armed guards onto a train that delivered him to prison.

+According to author William Manchester, "at Sing Sing other convicts took off their caps when he approached them, and in prison yard baseball games they always let him get a hit."

 A model prisoner, Richard Whitney was released on parole in August 1941 after serving three years and four months in Sing Sing.
 He became the manager of a dairy farm, supervising three farmhands and twenty-five cows.
 In 1946, he went back into business when he became president of a textile company that made yarns from the ramie plant, which grew in Florida.